 What happens after I submit the application?

-What are common mistakes on the application form?
+What are the fees associated with submitting a building permission application form?

 Do I need a permit number before construction?